unxversal/unxversal-core/issues.md

 ### Global cross-cutting issues
 - Caller-supplied prices and symbols: Multiple core checks accept caller-provided `symbols`/`prices` instead of binding to on-chain feeds.
 This allows spoofed prices to bypass LTV/CCR/liquidation checks.
 - Oracle feed binding: `oracle.move` does not maintain or enforce a per-asset allow-list; most modules accept arbitrary `Aggregator` references.
+We must implement a symbol→aggregator ID mapping and enforce it on every price read.
 - Unit-scaling and accounting: Mixing scaled vs unit balances causes incorrect limits/liquidations.
 - Arithmetic overflow/DoS: Widespread u64 multiplications on notional and fees without u128 promotion can abort transactions, blocking liquidations or trading.
 - Incentive inconsistencies: Liquidation proceeds routed differently by product (sometimes to treasury, sometimes to liquidator) may under-incentivize critical actions.